bhuvad/CosMxSpatialAnalysisWorkshop/README.md

 ### Guide

 This is necessary in order to reproduce the code shown in the workshop.
-The workshop is designed for R `4.4.1` and Bioconductor `3.20`, and can be installed as instructed below.
+The workshop is designed for R `4.5.0` and Bioconductor `3.21`, and can be installed as instructed below.

 ### Via GitHub

-Alternatively, you could install the workshop using the commands below in R `>4.4.1` and BioConductor `>3.20`.
+Alternatively, you could install the workshop using the commands below in R `>4.5.0` and BioConductor `>3.21`.

 ```
 install.packages('remotes')

 # Install workshop package
-remotes::install_github("bhuvad/XeniumSpatialAnalysisWorkshop", build_vignettes = TRUE)
+remotes::install_github("bhuvad/CosMxSpatialAnalysisWorkshop", build_vignettes = TRUE)

 # To view vignettes
-library(XeniumSpatialAnalysisWorkshop)
+library(CosMxSpatialAnalysisWorkshop)
-browseVignettes("XeniumSpatialAnalysisWorkshop")
+browseVignettes("CosMxSpatialAnalysisWorkshop")
 ```